Steel Pole Bath Tub: Band history

 They reunited to play a show at the Doug Fir Lounge in Portland, Oregon, on September 4, 2008, as a part of MusicFestNW.
 The group's song "Train to Miami", from the album The Miracle of Sound in Motion, was featured in a November 2008 television advertisement for the PC and Xbox 360 game, Left 4 Dead.
 Mike Morasky is also responsible for writing and performing the songs by the fictional band, Midnight Riders, in the game's sequel, Left 4 Dead 2.

 On August 11, 2023, Steel Pole Bath Tub released their first music since 2002 in the form of "The Skulls Tape", a re-release of an early cassette.
 The band also once again reunited, this time at Rockefeller's in Houston, TX to perform at a reunion celebration for the rock club Emo's on September 9, 2023.
 Noah Landis joined the band for keys, samples, and sound effects throughout the set.
 The songs "Black Eye Fixer", "Action Man Theme", and "The Seventh Hour of the Seventh Day" also featured children of the original band members on keys and percussion.

 Straddling the punk, noise, art and grunge scenes, Steel Pole Bath Tub was a touring staple.
-Between the years 1986 and 1997, SPBT shared the stage with dozens of bands, including The Flaming Lips, Sonic Youth, Firehose, Meat Puppets, Neurosis, Christ on Parade, Jawbreaker, Operation Ivy, Econochrist Melt Banana, Crash Worship, Thinking Fellers Union Local 282 and Ethyl Meatplow.
+Between the years 1986 and 1997, SPBT shared the stage with dozens of bands, including The Flaming Lips, Sonic Youth, Firehose, Meat Puppets, Neurosis, Christ on Parade, Jawbreaker, Operation Ivy, Econochrist Melt Banana, Crash Worship, Thinking Fellers Union Local 282 Grotus and Ethyl Meatplow.
 They were also closely associated with the Seattle scene, playing often with such acts as Mudhoney, L7, Tad, and Hole, and touring Europe with Melvins, as well as performing a string of early tour dates with Nirvana.
 Steel Pole Bath Tub toured the United States incessantly and traversed Europe and Japan several times.